andreasabel/inCode/entry/purely-functional-typed-models.md

     :: (Traversable t, Backprop a, Backprop b, Backprop (t b)) => ModelS p s    a     b
     -> ModelS p s (t a) (t b)
-unroll f p xs s0 = swap $ mapAccumL f' s0 xs
+unroll f p xs s0 = swap $ B.mapAccumL f' s0 xs
   where
     -- we have to re-arrange the order of arguments and tuple a bit to -- match what `mapAccumL` expects